lucy-sorensen/lucy-sorensen.github.io/_pages/publications.md

 <br><b>Publications</b>
 <ul>
-<li>Forthcoming. <a href="https://www.edworkingpapers.com/ai21-476">The Thin Blue Line in Schools: New Evidence on School-Based Policing Across the U.S.</a>. (with Montserrat Avila Acosta, Shawn Bushway, and John Engberg).
+<li>2023. <a href="https://www.edworkingpapers.com/ai21-476">The Thin Blue Line in Schools: New Evidence on School-Based Policing Across the U.S.</a>. (with Montserrat Avila Acosta, Shawn Bushway, and John Engberg).
 Journal of Policy Analysis and Management.</li>
 <li>2022. <a href="https://direct.mit.edu/edfp/article-abstract/17/2/255/97147/Getting-Tough-The-Effects-of-Discretionary?redirectedFrom=fulltext">Getting Tough?
 The Effects of Discretionary Principal Discipline on Student Outcomes</a>. (with Shawn Bushway and Elizabeth Gifford).
 Education Finance and Policy.</li>
 <li>2022. <a href="https://journals.sagepub.com/pb-assets/cmscontent/TCZ/Research\%20Notes\%20Collection/2022\%20Research\%20Notes/KoedelResearchNote-1657045508.pdf">Teacher Attrition and the Business Cycle</a>. (with Joshua Eagan, Nayoung Hwang, Cory Koedel, and Helen Ladd).
 Teachers College Record.</li>
 <li>2021. <a href="https://www.journals.uchicago.edu/doi/10.1086/716231">The Distributional Effects of Property Tax Constraints on School Districts</a>. (with Youngsung Kim and Moontae Hwang).
 National Tax Journal.</li>